Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

-The temporal operators $\texttt{F}, \texttt{G}, \texttt{U}, \texttt{R}$ are commonly referred to as ``Future,'' (see, e.g., \cite{Pnu77,Var08,Roz11}) ``Globally,'' ``Until,'' and ``Release,'' respectively.\footnote{The literature sometimes uses $\Diamond$ and $\Box$ to denote the Future and Globally operators respectively, but we use $\texttt{F}$ and $\texttt{G}$ as a stylistic choice to match the other temporal operators.
-The Future operator is also sometimes called ``Finally'' in the literature \cite{LVR19,DBLP:conf/ifm/ElwingGSTWR23}.} MLTL is modeled off of Linear Temporal Logic (LTL) \cite{RRS14}; like LTL, there is also the option of including more temporal operators in the syntax of MLTL, such as a Next operator and variations on Until and Release, which are easily defined in terms of the above grammar.
-We design our syntax with a view towards formalizing some current MLTL algorithms, particularly the formula progression algorithm \cite{LVR19} and the MLTL-to-regular expressions algorithm \cite{DBLP:conf/ifm/ElwingGSTWR23}, which are defined on the above grammar.
-However, in any development that necessitates frequent use of additional temporal operators, it would be straightforward to expand our core syntax either by directly creating an alternative expanded version of the syntax or by defining abbreviations for these additional temporal operators.
+The temporal operators $\texttt{F}, \texttt{G}, \texttt{U}, \texttt{R}$ are commonly referred to as ``Future,'' (see, e.g., \cite{Pnu77,Var08,Roz11}) ``Globally,'' ``Until,'' and ``Release,'' respectively.\footnote{The literature sometimes uses $\Diamond$ and $\Box$ to denote Future and Globally, but we use $\texttt{F}$ and $\texttt{G}$ to match the other temporal operators.
+The Future operator is also called ``Finally'' or ``Eventually'' \cite{LVR19,DBLP:conf/ifm/ElwingGSTWR23}.} While more temporal operators, such as a Next operator and variations on Until and Release (which can be easily defined with the above grammar), could be included in the syntax of MLTL, we choose to use the above grammar as some of the algorithms we are most interested in formalizing (particularly formula progression \cite{LVR19} and MLTL-to-regular expressions \cite{DBLP:conf/ifm/ElwingGSTWR23}) use it.
+However, in a development that necessitates frequent use of additional temporal operators, it would be straightforward to expand our core syntax either by directly creating an alternative expanded version of the syntax or by defining abbreviations for additional temporal operators.

 We present our syntactical encoding of MLTL in \rref{sec:syntax}.

-We follow the mathematical presentation of MLTL in our formalization; in particular, we define each of the temporal operators $\texttt{F}, \texttt{G}, \texttt{U}, \texttt{R}$ and then formalize important properties of these operators.
-For this, we mostly follow existing pencil-and-paper proofs \cite{DBLP:conf/ifm/ElwingGSTWR23}, deviating as necessary to make the proofs work in Isabelle/HOL. \rref{sec:semantics} overviews our formalization of MLTL semantics, and \rref{sec:props}, \rref{sec:functions} present our formalization of basic properties and useful functions for MLTL, respectively.

-Although our development is standalone in that it does not import anything other than the standard HOL library, we drew some inspiration from the formalization of a related logic, Linear Temporal Logic (LTL), in Isabelle/HOL \cite{LTL-AFP}.
+Our formalization follows the mathematical presentation of MLTL; we define each of the temporal operators $\texttt{F}, \texttt{G}, \texttt{U}, \texttt{R}$ and then formalize important properties of these operators, following existing pencil-and-paper proofs \cite{DBLP:conf/ifm/ElwingGSTWR23} (but deviating when necessary to make the proofs work in Isabelle/HOL). \rref{sec:semantics} overviews our formalization of MLTL semantics, and \rref{sec:props}, \rref{sec:functions} present our formalization of basic properties and useful functions for MLTL, respectively.
+Although our development is standalone in that it only imports the standard HOL library, we drew some inspiration from the formalization of LTL in Isabelle/HOL \cite{LTL-AFP}.